Like your personal privacy? We understand. We do, too.

 Access to the Dalmatian DIY Blog and Resources

 Unlike many websites, Dalmatian DIY is completely free access.
 No login or membership is required.
-Unless you choose to interact with us in a more personal way, such as sending an email, the data you share here is collected via third-party tools and applications that are being used to create, deliver, support, and improve our website.
+We don’t directly collect any information.
+Unless you choose to interact with us in a more personal way, such as sending an email, any data you share or impart is collected via third-party tools and applications that are being used to create, deliver, support, and improve our website.
 See below for details on third-party data.

 Website Visitor Data